 We believe so strongly in this that we actually stopped offering PSAT test prep services back in 2015.
-Now, it is only under very certain circumstance where we will work with students to prep for the PSAT, such as if the student is a strong candidate for a National Merit.
-And even then, it’s important that the PSAT studies do not detract from SAT test prep.
+Now, it is only under very certain circumstances that we will work with students to prepare for the PSAT, such as if the student is a strong candidate for a National Merit.
+Even then, it’s important that the PSAT studies do not detract from SAT test prep.

 We know you must be busy balancing test prep, extra-curricular activites, and studying.
 Not to worry!
 Let’s quickly recap the PSAT vs SAT recommendations we’ve discussed above.

 - Among the three different types of PSATs, only the PSAT/NMSQT is worth taking seriously, as it is the only one that can qualify you for the National Merit Scholarship.

 - We do not recommend the PSAT to anyone who does not have a serious chance of becoming a National Merit Scholarship Finalist or Semifinalist.
 We believe in this so much, outside of this circumstance, we have discontinued our PSAT prep services.

 - If you are looking to see how you would do on the SAT, take a practice SAT rather than a PSAT.
 Your results will be more accurate, and it will give you a better taste of what the SAT is like.

 - There are better ways to get on colleges’ radars than taking the PSAT.
 Taking the SAT test is one such option.

 - Your PSAT scores do not go on your transcripts and, in most cases, colleges will not see them.
 A mediocre or even a bad PSAT score is not going to harm your chances at getting into college.